-This postgraduate course in Human Resource Management provides students with a high quality graduate management education and development experience.
+This course in Human Resource Management provides students with a high quality graduate management education and development experience.
 Through an intellectually stimulating course of professional graduate education, Human Resource Management develops the operational skills and behaviours of human resource management and development practitioners.

 The course can be taken as a standalone course or you can elect to take the subsequent Postgraduate Diploma HRM/D and MA.
 You can decide to do this at a much later date.